michaelwayman/node-sass-chokidar/README.md

+# Updates
+ - 2022-06-30: Major version 2.0.0 is released upgrading to node-sass 7.0.1 for node 16 & 17 compatibility

 # DEPRECATED
 This project had a good run but it looks like https://github.com/sass/dart-sass has now become the better choice.
 I Don't have the time to maintain this project and from a quick glance dart-sass is also using chokidar for fs normalization.
 LibSass is Deprecated since October and dart-sass is the new official recommendation.
 Cheers folks ;)